Fandovec03/LC-NaturalSelection/README.md

 # ExperimentalEnemyInteractions
- Experimental repos for my enemy interactions mod
+ Experimental repos for my future enemy interactions mod.
+Currently it only makes spider hit enemy on collision.

 Credits:
 =================================================